 - Wet the area thoroughly with a garden hose.
 For larger areas, consider using a sprinkler.
 Be sure to thoroughly drench the cardboard and/or newspaper sheets.

 - Layer organic compost, leaves, pine needles, untreated grass clippings and hay on top of your cardboard and/or newspaper.
 If you only use compost, that works, too.
 Use a bow rake to level off the new garden bed.
 Just be sure it’s a thick layer of about four to six inches of organic material and use compost on the top.
 Plants will love this natural barrier and earthworms dig it, too.

-Let your new garden bed rest undisturbed for at least four to six weeks before planting.
-When spring comes, you’ll have a blank slate to work with and your garden will be fresh and ready for planting.
+Let your new garden bed rest undisturbed for at least four weeks before planting.
+When it’s time to plant, you’ll have a blank slate to work with and your garden will be fresh and ready for planting.